polterguy/phosphorusfive/plugins/p5.lambda/README.md

 you will see that it creates 4 widgets for you.

-The two Active Events *[for-each]* and *[set]* are declared in the p5.lambda project, and as you can see in its code, actually simply Active Events, and nothing you cannot implement yourself, to extend the programming language if you wish.
+The two Active Events *[for-each]* and *[set]* are declared in the p5.lambda project, and as you can see in its code, they're actually quite simple Active Events, and nothing you cannot implement yourself, to extend the programming language if you wish.

 The third Active Event called *[create-widget]* is declared in [p5.web](/plugins/p5.web/).